Close Menu

 Cassini has done similar moves before.
 But not this close.
 And as it will be passing by so very close, it will potentially be able to detect molecules previously undetectable.

-Since quite a lot of material that comes up through the vents only go up so far before returning to the surface.
-Just as one of the geysers of Iceland or Yellowstone National Park, the further up, the fewer water droplets.
+Since quite a lot of material that comes up through the vents only goes up so far before returning to the surface.
+Just as with one of the geysers of Iceland or Yellowstone National Park, the further up, the fewer water droplets.

 The Last Voyage

 Cassini’s mission has been extended a number of times.
-As it was first launched in 1997 already, it reached the orbit around Saturn in 2004.
+As it was first launched in 1997, it reached orbit around Saturn in 2004.
 Its mission was planned to last for four years.

 Then it was prolonged initially by two years to 2010 and then further to 2017.

 After the flyby of Enceladus today, it will explore Saturn’s rings and their possible ionosphere at very close range before finally being forced to crash into Saturn.
-To disintegrate in the immense atmosphere to prevent persistent organisms carried from Earth to contaminate the environments on any of the various moons.
+To disintegrate in the immense atmosphere to prevent persistent organisms carried from Earth from contaminating the environments on any of the various moons.

-Hopefully, the measurements today will provide more data that the scientists could even hope for when the mission was planned.
+Hopefully, the measurements today will provide more data than the scientists could even hope for when the mission was planned.
 But with every more dangerous maneuver, the risk increases.

 _____________